equinor/res2df/docs/contribution.rst

 * Implement the feature, or fix the bug, and verify that ``pytest`` succeeds.
 * Consider if you should write RST documentation in ``docs/`` in addition to docstrings.
+* Check your code quality with pylint.
+New code should aim for maximal pylint score.
+Pylint exceptions should only be used when warranted.
 * Commit your changes, remember to add any new files.
 * Push your branch to your fork on github, and go to github.com/equinor/ecl2df and make a pull request from your branch.
 Link your pull request to any